-Nothing in this section shall prevent a TID from including more than 1 municipality; provided, however, that each participating municipality shall vote affirmatively for the establishment of said TID pursuant to the requirements under paragraphs (1) and (2) of this subsection.
-If any of the municipalities considering establishment of a TID fail to meet the requirements under paragraphs (1) and (2) of this subsection, a TID shall not be established.
+Nothing in this section shall prevent a TID from including more than one municipality; provided, however, that each participating municipality shall be duly authorized by special legislation to establish a TID.
+If any of the municipalities considering establishment of a TID fail to meet the requirements under paragraphs (1) and (2) of this subsection, the TID shall not be established.
+Further, nothing in this section shall preclude Lexington from entering into an agreement pursuant to section 4A of chapter 40 with any other municipality to provide